 Council on Competitiveness

-Admissions — Undergraduate applications to Clemson increased more than 41 percent from 2013 to 2017.
+Admissions — Undergraduate applications to Clemson increased 55 percent from 2013 to 2018.

 Diversity and Inclusion — From 2013-2017, Clemson has seen a 25 percent increase in African American undergraduate enrollment and a 21 percent increase in African American graduate enrollment.
 During that same time period, there has been a 66 percent increase in Hispanic undergraduate enrollment and a 72 percent increase in Hispanic graduate enrollment.
 There has also been a 33 percent increase in the number of African American and Hispanic faculty.

 Research — Clemson has been designated a Research 1 university by the Carnegie Classification for Institutions of Higher Education.
 The university’s total research funding increased 90 percent since 2013, from $78 million to $148 million.